sameerkhanal209/GuessColor/README.md

 ```

-### Run these when you want to start the app in different terminals
+### Run these when you want to start the app, Run these in different terminals

 ```